jeongheetaek/Crawling_node/Readme.txt

 For Ateducom.

-Crawling Web site by node, python
+Crawling Web site by node, Node

 Add Firebase